-Requirements for staff are governed by the "Ethical Guidelines for the Civil Service" and the Ethical Guidelines for Supervisors/Staff at UIS.
+Requirements for staff are governed by the "Ethical Guidelines for the Civil Service" and the "Ethical Guidelines for Supervisors/Staff at UiS" (currently under revision).

 Within the guidelines for students, moral and ethical demands are outlined that are expected of you as a student at UiS.
 These guidelines aim to illuminate the university's fundamental values, indicating the standard the university upholds and actions that are not accepted.